 For a more leisurely boating experience, take a motorboat tour to see both nature and houses.
 Walk aboard an open-air vessel and a knowledgeable captain will guide you through a Central Florida chain of lakes.

 Photo courtesy of Visit Orlando

-- If you’re willing to take a longer drive, Premier Boat Tours explores the scenic Harris Chain of Lakes.
+If you’re willing to take a longer drive, Premier Boat Tours explores the scenic Harris Chain of Lakes.
 Quirky homes with colorful decorations, and loads of exotic birds, are highlights.

 3. Dine Outdoors

-Spacious patios with spread-out seating make us safe and comfy these days, and plenty of Orlando food purveyors offer good options.
+Spacious patios with spread-out seating make for the ultimate in mealtime relaxation, and Orlando offers good options.

-- Eat inventive Asian foods while seated alfresco at Kabooki Sushi’s Dr. Phillips establishment.
-Get your sushi and sashimi fix here along with handmade shrimp dumplings and a choice of five edamame flavors.
+Eat inventive Asian foods while seated alfresco at Kabooki Sushi’s Dr. Phillips establishment.
+Get your sushi and sashimi fix here along with handmade dumplings and a choice of five edamame flavors.
 The weekday happy hour menu has great deals.

 Photo courtesy of Kabooki Sushi